Nuron-bit/Lucifer/enums.md

 ## Callback

-An enumeration representing the different HTTP methods.
+An enumeration representing the different types of callbacks.

 #### Values
 * `OnVariantList` : Variant List Callback.